 - First of all break up the white chocolate and place into a heatproof, microwaveable bowl.

 - Zap in short 20 second bursts, stirring after each heating period.

 - When the chocolate has almost melted, remove and keep stirring until completely melted.

 - Using a teaspoon drizzle half of the chocolate over the brownie slab.

 - Next add as many Smartie mini eggs as you dare, the melted chocolate will help them stick.

 - Now drizzle the other half of the white chocolate over the eggs and the brownie.

 - Leave to set in a cool place.

-- Once cooled cut the large brownie into quarters.
+- As soon as the chocolate has set cut the large brownie into quarters.
 Then cut each quarter into quarters and you will have 16 delicious Chocolate Mini Egg Brownies!